 Ghostery’s appearance on Safari is a bit dated, but they are working on a new version that will be more in line with their other offerings.

 For all other browsers, once the Ghostery icon has appeared you can click it at any time and view a simple or detailed view of what is being blocked.
-This window looks the same on almost all devices, and you can choose between simple (left) and detailed (right) mode.
+This window looks the same on almost all devices, and you can choose between simple (left) and detailed (right) modes.

 Additionally, the checkbox for Ghostery Rewards is completely optional.
 Ghostery Rewards uses your browsing data to create a customized page of offers for you but is completely optional.
 These offers are only viewable if you click the gift icon in the bottom right of the “Detailed” Ghostery window and are never shown on pages you visit.

 User Interface: One great thing about Ghostery is that it has a uniform interface across all browsers.
-This is great because it doesn’t matter if you’re using it at work, home, school, or on a public computer.
+This is great because it doesn’t matter if you’re using it at work, at home, at school, or on a public computer.
 You’ll always know exactly where everything is.

 Additionally, it’s very clean and easy to understand.
 The interface is available in two different formats: simple and detailed.